 Baker's Brew is an experimental music ensemble dedicated to total improvisation as its method of performance.
-The result is a brew of jazz, latin, funk, contemporary chamber music and electronica.
+The result is a brew of jazz, modern classical, and electronica as well as many other influences.

 Maury Baker began his musical career as a founding member of Ars Nova , a classical-rock group on the Elektra Records label.
 In 1969, he went on tour with singer Janis Joplin, performing at Woodstock and several other classic festivals.
 He played on her first solo album, I Got Dem Ol' Kozmic Blues Again Mama! .
 Maury can be seen playing with Janis on videos of the Dick Cavett, Tom Jones and Music Scene TV shows.

 Maury toured in the 80s with Tim Buckley and Frank Zappa and played drums on Buckley's highly acclaimed Starsailor album.
 Maury is featured in an entirely improvised 24-minute live recording Little Dots with Zappa and his Petit Wazoo Orchestra.
 The piece has been released on the Zappa Records label.